-NFL hopefuls use AI for a leg up ahead of pre-draft season
+NFL hopefuls use AI for a leg up ahead of predraft season

 The information can be used to help players shave seconds off their sprint times or learn about unintentional body movements that hurt their performance.
-The training camp revealed news of the pilot on Thursday, a day before the NFL kicks off its College Pro Days, which take place at various college campuses through April 9.
-The pre-draft events are held annually for NFL hopefuls to show scouts what they bring to the table.
+The training camp revealed news of the pilot Thursday, a day before the start of college pro days, which take place at various campuses through April 9.
+The predraft events are held annually for NFL hopefuls to show scouts what they bring to the table.

 Traditionally, coaches rely on their eyes and years of experience to instruct athletes on how to perform more efficiently.
 Intel’s artificial intelligence software ads another tool to their arsenal by taking what may be unmeasurable visually and turning it into something that’s actionable.